Cloud and Network Infrastructures (CNI)

 Programme Website

-Programme Lead: Fabrizio Granelli, fabrizio.granelli@unitn.it
+Academic Coordinator: Fabrizio Granelli, fabrizio.granelli@unitn.it

 UNITN will offer a specialisation in 5G and beyond 5G.
 Indeed, 5G is expected to bring unprecedented improvements and advances to the cellular networks that we use today.
 Moreover, they will offer the infrastructure for the deployment of several novel emerging applications and services, including Internet of Things, Vehicular Communications, Tactile Internet, machine-to-machine communications, smart grid.
 The student attending this specialisation will be exposed to the most recent advances in communication protocols and devices, network virtualisation and control, softwarisation and service provisioning.